mindpower4/blog/index.md

 <p>Their software should work on multiple devices, which means that they can support anything that runs Windows, Apple, Android or iOS operating systems.
 You will also want to check how many devices can be used simulatously and if your system is secure once connected.

-The user interface is another important factor to consider when picking your VPN, because nobody likes a clunky non-user friendly GUI that is difficult to navigate through.
+The user interface is another important factor to consider when picking your provider, because nobody likes a clunky non-user friendly GUI that is difficult to navigate through.

 VPNs also have numerous servers around the world, so if you plan to move, you will want a service that provides as much coverage as possible to ensure complete privacy and security.
 Major vendors such as ExpressVPN and NordVPN have servers that are distributed worldwide to service their client base.